SpencerLeBard/Inspire/readme.md

 ## REQUIREMENTS:
  ### Visualization
 - The data from the services are each rendered:
-  DO [ ] Quote: Quote always displayed and Author *reveals on hover* (.hover)
+  X [ ] Quote: Quote always displayed and Author *reveals on hover* (.hover)
-  * [ ] Image: The image is required, however the additional data is optional DO [ ] Weather: The temp is displayed in Fahrenheit/Celsius with a click toggling between
+  * [ ] Image: The image is required, however the additional data is optional X [ ] Weather: The temp is displayed in Fahrenheit/Celsius with a click toggling between
   * [ ] Todo: Todo's are shown on the page including *a count of remaining tasks to complete*
 - * [ ] The image should be on large display with at least one other element positioned over the top of the image.
 - * [ ] When adding a Todo the page does not reload